 Tier 3 and Tier 4 sites, per Table 20-4 below, eligible for proportional compliance per this section may also meet the green area requirements of this section through Tier 1 Green Area Credit options per Table 20-5 (below) upon a determination by the Chief Urban Forester that compliance cannot otherwise feasibly be achieved via the Green Area Credit options provided to the site by its assigned Tier.
-The determination of the Chief Urban Forester shall be pursuant to the provisions of Section 4.1 of the UDO Zoning Administration Manual (Charlotte Tree Manual).
+The determination of the Chief Urban Forester shall be pursuant to the provisions of the Charlotte Tree Manual.